Skip to main content

 Cloud Access

-The cloud access portion of an identity defines cloud resource access rules across one account in each of AWS, GCP and Azure.
+The cloud access portion of an identity defines cloud resource access rules across one account in each of AWS, Azure, GCP, and NGS.
 In other words, you can create an identity that allows access to several resources in a particular AWS account and a particular Azure account, but not in two separate Azure accounts.
-When defining the policy for a particular cloud provider, Control Plane creates and manages (using the registered cloud account) the following object at each cloud provider which acts as a “synthetic identity”:
+When defining the rule for a particular cloud provider, Control Plane creates and manages (using the registered cloud account) the following object at each cloud provider which acts as a “synthetic identity”:

 • AWS